mohnish7/Spotify-song-recommender/README.md

 # Spotify-song-recommender
-Analyzing your playlist and recommending songs
+Analyzing attributes of the songs in your library and automatically adding recommended songs from a given playlist back to your library.

 <b>Contributors:</b>
 <ul>